 She received her MSc in Urban Design and City Planning (first class) from the Bartlett School of Planning in 2019 and comes from a background in architecture (overseas chartered architect) and urban design.

 With over 7 years of experience in the built environment, Nour’s background in architecture and urban design enables her to approach urban planning from a comprehensive perspective which encompasses multiple scales, ranging from urban policy down to more detailed architectural principles.
-Her experience in design allows her to provide high quality planning advice grounded with an understanding of spatial quality.
+Her experience in design allows her to provide high quality planning advice grounded in an understanding of spatial quality.
 Nour is also a certified LEED (USGBC) Green Associate which allows her to incorporate principles of sustainability in her planning guidance.